Julian-Heng/pl-assignment-2019/5/reflection.md

 "${str}" =~ ${regex} ]]`) as well as using standard UNIX programs like `grep` and `awk` to do regex.
 Thus this can reduce Bash's simplicity and thus makes shell script harder to read and maintain.
-However, making it a very much orthorgonal langauge considering that any program that takes in input and outputs to stdout can extend Bash.
+However, making it a very much orthogonal language considering that any program that takes in input and outputs to stdout can extend Bash.

 All variables declared in a function scope within Bash is global by default,